Pablenkovitch/gitguide/README.md

 ssh-keygen -t ed25519 -C "email linked to your GitHub"
 ```

-or use another algorythm if you see an error message:
+or use another algorithm if you see an error message:

 ```
 ssh-keygen -t rsa -b 4096 -C "email linked to your GitHub"
 ```

 ### 9.3 Choose place to store your keys
-After this you will see a pair of files in choosen directory.
+After this you will see a pair of files in chosen directory.

 And you will be asked about creating code phrase.
-This can be skiped.
+This can be skipped.
 Otherwise you will have to enter this phrase with every commit.

 Then check keys: